How to Watch HGTV Without Cable

 How to Watch HGTV Online: Buy Full Episodes

-Now, if you aren’t interested in having daily, regular and uninterrupted access to HGTV shows online, another way you can stream HGTV without paying for cable is by purchasing full seasons of HGTV shows on Amazon, iTunes and other providers.
+If you aren’t interested in having regular access to HGTV shows online, another way you can stream HGTV without paying for cable is by purchasing full seasons of HGTV shows on Amazon or iTunes

-If you don’t mind watching older content, you can do what we’ve done in the past, which is catch up on older seasons of popular shows like “Love it or List It” and “Property Brothers” on legacy Hulu and Netflix for free as part of your subscription fee.
+If you don’t mind watching older content, you can catch up on older seasons of popular shows on Hulu and Netflix for free as part of your subscription fee.

-The bottom line is that you can watch HGTV without cable or satellite but if you want to watch it for absolutely free, you are going to be severely limited in the episodes you can enjoy.
+The bottom line is that you can watch HGTV without cable or satellite but if you want to watch it for free, you will be limited in what you can watch.

 Can You Watch HGTV on Apple TV, Chromecast, Fire TV, or Roku?

-At this point, you may be just about ready to cut the cord on your expensive cable subscription and switch to one of the streaming services we’ve discussed in this article.
+At this point, you may be just about ready to cut the cord on your cable subscription and switch to a streaming service.

 However, you might be wondering how you can watch HGTV without a cable box.
-The good news is that it is very easy to watch HGTV online on your laptop computer, tablet or smart TV.
-If you have Apple TV, Amazon Fire TV or Amazon Fire Stick, Google Chromecast or Roku, they all make it easy to watch HGTV without cable.
+The good news is that it’s easy to watch HGTV online on your laptop or other device.
+If you have Apple TV, Amazon Fire TV, Google Chromecast, or Roku, they make it easy to watch HGTV without cable.

-All of the major streaming device platforms mentioned in this article (DirecTV, Sling TV, Hulu, PlayStation Vue and more) have apps that you can install and use on Roku, Fire TV, Apple TV, Chromecast, iOS and Android mobile devices.
+All of the major streaming device platforms mentioned in this article have apps that you can install and use on the above devices.

 More good news is that most streaming services support Android TV as well as platforms used by Nvidia Shield, Xbox One and of course, you can watch PlayStation Vue on a PlayStation 4, if you have one.

-The bottom line is that if you want to get rid of your expensive cable subscription and are ready to watch HGTV without cable, there are so many great ways that you can do it.
+The bottom line is that if you want to get rid of cable and are ready to watch HGTV without cable, there are various ways that you can do it.
 Today, options won’t be what holds you back.
 It will just be inaction on your part.

 If you’re ready to ditch your cable contract and start watching HGTV shows without cable, as well as many of your other favorite shows and channel content, now is a great time to pick a platform and try it for free.